How to get Tezos¶

 files for all active

-protocols.
-You can pick one and start with the following command (we’ll assume alpha on this guide):
+protocols in directory scripts/docker.
+You can pick one and start with the following command (where $PROTO

 cd scripts/docker